The Second Summit Toolkit

 Part II — Questioning the First Summit

-Once the illusions of achievement become visible, leaders begin examining the deeper structure of their professional narrative.
+Once the illusions of achievement become apparent, people begin to examine the deeper structure of their professional narrative.

 The tools in this section investigate: